pjack7oo/cloud/cloud.md

 ---

-Microsoft Azure is similar to the other two in respect to services and usage.
+As stated before Microsoft Azure is similar to the other two in respect to services and usage.
 Yet Microsoft has a few differences compared to the other two.
 As a fourth type of Cloud Service Microsoft gives serverless computing while the competitors currently have the main three types of Cloud Computing.
-Plus, the documentation given by Microsoft not only has a simple and clean layout but is also easy to navigate around.[^11]
+Plus, the documentation given by Microsoft not only has a simple and clean layout but is also easy to navigate around.[^8]

 ![Microsoft Azure](images/microsoft-azure-vector-logos-logo-zone-11212.png "Microsoft Azure logo")

 #### Example Use

 For the sake of the example we will be using Microsoft Azure.
-There are minor differences between this and the rest but as a whole you do and can do the same things on all three.
 An upside to Microsoft Azure is its serverless option, which lets us execute and run code without creating a web virtual machine making testing and learning faster and easier.
 Though A little bit on creating a virtual machine will be covered at the end of the example.
 To start we want to make sure to have an IDE installed like Visual Studio Code, but any others could also work.
 It is also necessary to have the **Azure CLI**, which can be found [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 Additionally, the language used for the code example is **Node.js** so, download it [here](https://nodejs.org/en/) if you need it also.
 Some current IDEs like Visual Studio Code even have extensions for Microsoft Azure to make things easier.
 It is still recommended to learn through the command line because the IDE we are using can be different in the future, yet the command line commands will still be the same. **.Net** framework is also needed but usually comes pre-installed on most computers.

 The first step to be done is to setup Azure Function Core Tools.